Bushra-stack/Hazel/README.md

 * game engine version dependencies.
 We should have a build script create a build from source code and assets. installed and generated files shouldn’t be in VC.
 They make the repository slow to copy and synchronize.

+## Exercise 2
+## Describe a logging system with your own words:
+The purpose of the logging system is to provide the user with feedback about the system.
+It creates an ongoing record of application events (error, info, fatal, critical, warn, trace)

+## What is the difference between git submodules and git subtrees?
+Git submodules have a smaller repository size since they are just links to a single commit in a subproject, whereas Git subtrees store the whole subproject, including its history.
+Subtrees are decentralized, while Git submodules must be accessible on the server.

+## What is a build system in C++?
+Name 3 build systems:
+Software build is a set of executable code that is ready for use by customers.
+In order to compile an application for a specific platform, you need to build the source code.
+When something changes, the source code has to be built again.
+Build system enable developers to automate some programming tasks.
+Make, CMake, Premake, Ninja

+## What is a package manager in C++?
+Name 3 package manager:
+A package manager is a system or set of tools used to automate installing, upgrading, configuring and using software.
+Most package managers are designed for discovering and installing developer tools.
+Conan is a package manager that lets C and C++ developers capture artifacts created during builds of applications and libraries, storing them as a Conan Package.
+Developers can access Conan Packages stored in Conan Center, a central repository with hundreds of open source applications and libraries

+Conan, vcpkg, Spack, Hunter.